Security Camera Systems for Business

 Faith-Based & Community Organizations

-Place cameras at entrances, gathering spaces, hallways, and parking areas to support safety, visibility, and incident review during services, events, and daily operations.
+Monitor entrances, gathering spaces, classrooms, offices, and parking areas to help support a safe, welcoming environment during services, events, and daily operations.

 multi-location gps icon